 16.3.2 if an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall ascertain the cause of the action.
 If they then decide together that this action does constitute a refusal to play by one side, they shall so inform the captain of that side.
 If the captain persists in the action the umpires shall award the match in accordance with 16.3.1.
 See also Law 42.6.1 (Captain refusing to remove a player from the field).

 16.3.3 if action as in 16.3.2 takes place after play has started and does not constitute a refusal to play,

-- the time for close of play on that day shall be extended by this length of time, subject to Law 2.8 (Suspension of play in dangerous or unreasonable conditions).
+- the time for close of play on that day shall be extended by this length of time.

 - if applicable, no overs shall be deducted during the last hour of the match solely on account of this time.

 16.4 Matches in which there is an agreement under Law 13.1.2